twcamper/sicp-kindle/README.md

     kindlegen Exit Status: 1
 </pre>

 The warnings refer to unresolved links that seem to have no affect on the formatting or navigability of the book itself.
-They won't go away until someone debugs the HTML, but there doesn't seem to be any reason to.

 To deflate the output size by stripping out the input source that Amazon must have some reason for including, yet removes when they publish in their store anyway, the final <code>Rake</code> task <code>:strip</code> uses Paul Durrant's python script from this [GitHub repo](https://github.com/jefftriplett/kindlestrip).
 So at the end, you'll see something like: